-At the upcoming Pepperdine Past-and-Future Conference, much of the discussion will be about engaging the real world of dispute resolution.
+At the upcoming Past-and-Future Conference at Pepperdine, much of the discussion will be about engaging the real world of dispute resolution.
 This post recommends that to help do this, we develop a common language of dispute resolution and increasingly use qualitative research methods.

 We Should Set a Top Priority to Develop Clearer Common Language of DR